Charlie-George/bioinformatics_resources/README.md

 - [Intro to genomics for engineers](https://learngenomics.dev/) by St. Jude Children’s Research Hospital, Inc.
 - AI learning resources curated and produced by [Deepmind](https://www.deepmind.com/learning-resources) - series of introductory lectures and podcasts
 - OVerview of history of genetics (http://www.dnaftb.org/)
+- [Computational Genomics with R book](https://compgenomr.github.io/book/index.html) from Dr. Altuna Akalin a bioinformatics scientist and the head of Bioinformatics and Omics Data Science Platform at the Berlin Institute of Medical Systems Biology, Max Delbrück Center in Berlin) - covers things from genomics to machine learning

 ### Lecture series
 - Broad Institute [Models Inference and Algorithms meeting](https://www.broadinstitute.org/scientific-community/science/mia/models-inference-algorithms)